Laial-S/Doggy-World-App/README.md

 ## About the project
 The Doggy World App was developed during the Henry Bootcamp.
 The idea was to create an App where you get differents dog's breeds along with relevant information about them using an external api: "thedogapi", and from that, among other things:

-Search breeds
+- Search breeds;
-Filter them / Sort them
+- Filter them / Sort them;
-Create our own new breed
+- Create our own new breed.

 ### Project Objectives
-Building an App using React, Redux, Node and Sequelize.
+- Building an App using React, Redux, Node and Sequelize.
-Learn and practice the GIT workflow.
+- Learn and practice the GIT workflow.

 ## Technologies used:
-Node.js
+- Node.js
-React
+- React
-Redux
+- Redux
-Express
+- Express
-Sequelize - Postgres
+- Sequelize - Postgres
-Express.js
+- Express.js
-CSS with no external libraries
+- CSS with no external libraries
 ![Home](https://user-images.githubusercontent.com/86334859/142331682-ec991310-4269-4d75-bf48-f4c64a3ff87f.png)
 ![Detail](https://user-images.githubusercontent.com/86334859/142331713-f93f56bc-2e19-48c6-ab63-b2d2512bc51d.png)
 ![Form](https://user-images.githubusercontent.com/86334859/142331725-cf741900-bf5c-492b-babe-f955c6c35060.png)